 You are required to respond to this letter and should follow the instructions specified in the enclosed Notice when preparing your response.
 The NRC will use your response, in part, to determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.

-In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter and its enclosure will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter and its enclosure will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 Should you chose to respond, your response, to the extent possible, should not include any personal privacy, proprietary, or safeguards information so that the response can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Docket No. 50-305; 50-266; 50-301

 Enclosure: Notice of Violation and Proposed Imposition of Civil Penalty

 Chief Nuclear Officer